wostrau/freecodecamp/readme.md

-# freecodecamp
+# freeCodeCamp

-Database of solutions for different cources of freeCodeCamp
+Database of solutions for different courses from freecodecamp.org